jkspam2004/games/hangman/README.md

 * Add support for guessing full words instead of just letters one at a time
 * Add a configurable "difficulty level" and adjust the words that are used based on the user's preference
 * Show visual diagram that indicates incorrect guesses (apples falling from tree instead of traditional hangman)
+* Option to reveal a letter and all its occurrences on game start

 ### Next Release plan
 * Children's version: words for K-8 grade level